COLLECTING SPECIMEN SHELLS

 We also collect, so as collectors we usually want to compare images side by side, i.e. to get a quick overview of a whole seashell family or maybe a range of related items.
 Here is where we find using the right book makes life a lot easier: It will present you with many options, so you can find IDs very quickly.
 You can compare your shell instantly against images of close matches on a page.
 You can see immediately where your species might fit in the range of colour forms, subspecies or local ranges.
 Particularly if you are a collector of Cowries, the right Seashell Book will save you a lot of time.

 Most collectors will use a few well-chosen books - but those they'll use constantly.
-Depending on what they collect (i.e. Cowries), they will usually have at least one General Shell Book (i.e. the Encyclopedia Of Gastropods) to see what else lives in a articular location - and a book (or several) just on Cowries / Cypraeidae, which help them to identify the range of subspecies and varieties, so they can track those they are still missing online.
-Once you can find the correct scientific name in the book, it's easy to find more details about any species (or its forms and varieties) on the internet.
+Depending on what they collect (i.e. Cowries), they will usually have at least one General Shell Book (i.e. the Encyclopedia Of Gastropods) to see what else lives in a articular location - and a book or two just on Cowries / Cypraeidae to help identify their shells and the range of subspecies and varieties, so they can track those they are still missing online.
+Once you can find the right scientific name in the book, it's very easy to find out more about any species (or its forms and varieties) on the internet.
 To have both internet and good books available is ideal.

 Scientific Seashell Data (Labels):

 Specimen Seashells have data tags or information labels.
 The info should include: